ASU basketball: BJ Freeman questionable vs. West Virginia

-Senior guard BJ Freeman is questionable for Tuesday’s matchup against West Virginia with a bone bruise in his right knee, ASU men’s basketball coach Bobby Hurley said.
-Amier Ali and Trevor Best could see extended minutes if Freeman can’t go.
+ASU senior guard BJ Freeman is expected to play Tuesday’s matchup against West Virginia despite a bone bruise in his right knee, college basketball insider Jon Rothstein reported.

+Head coach Bobby Hurley said earlier in the day Freeman was questionable for the matchup.

 “BJ Freeman landed awkwardly and was landed on by a Cincinnati player, certainly not intentional,” Hurley said Tuesday on Arizona Sports’ Bickley & Marotta.
 “We’ll see what he looks like at shootaround tonight.”

-If Freeman is a no-go, ASU would be without its two leading scorers.
-The Sun Devils are already without their second leading scorer, Joson Sanon, who has missed the last two games with a high ankle sprain.
+If Freeman was a no-go, ASU would’ve been without its two leading scorers.
+The Sun Devils will still be without their second leading scorer, Joson Sanon, who has missed the last two games with a high ankle sprain.

 ASU leading scorer BJ Freeman landed awkwardly on his right knee and is down on the floor grimacing in pain.@SunDevilSource pic.twitter.com/cn3Sfm5Mmg